-This is actually where the problem can lie, as it can be more difficult to prove than you first think.
-Copyright infringement is a growing problem on the internet, especially with sound recordings and song lyrics in the music industry so it's very important to that you understand how to copyright your music before releasing it into the public domain or sending it to music publishers and producers.
+Unfortunately, the music industry can be quite 'cut-throat' so it's very important to that you understand how to copyright your music before releasing it into the public domain or sending it to music publishers and producers, especially for solo recording artists who may have written and or/ recorded their own original work.

-Copyright is an automatic right but you must make sure that your copyright protects future interests, royalties and credit for the work and time that you've dedicated to your music.
+Music copyright is an automatic right but you must make sure that your copyright protects future interests, performance royalties and master rights as well as making sure you receive the rightful credit for the underlying work and time that you've dedicated to your original composition.

 COMPUTER DATES AND TIMES